Protonk/sr-characters/New/tank.md

 ####Role:

 Tank.
 The amount of incoming damage this character can take is absurd.
 22 armor and 9 to dodge so almost every damage resistance roll will be body + modified armor: potentially 20 DR for every hit that lands.
 If they do land, any hit >1 gets reduced by 1 and the character can take 5 hits before facing a wound penalty.
-Hit with an assault rifle with APDS rounds, they still roll 16 to resist damage (with few net hits, the damage could be stun!).
+Hit with an assault rifle with APDS rounds, they still roll 16 to resist damage.

 ####SINs: